murchandamus/bips/bip-update-process.md

 ## Changes from BIP-2

 - Status field is no longer modeled around the workflow of consensus changes.
-The only remaining status are DRAFT, PROPOSED, ACTIVE, and ABANDONED.
-The statuses Active, Deferred, Rejected, Final, Replaced, Obsolete, and Withdrawn are sunset.
+The only remaining status are DRAFT, NOMINATED, ACTIVE, and ABANDONED.
+The statuses Deferred, Final, Obsolete, Proposed, Rejected, Replaced, and Withdrawn are sunset.
 - Judgment calls required from BIP Editors are reassigned either to the Bitcoin community or the BIP champion
 - Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository
 - Layer header is no longer restricted to Standards Track